Foundation Models for Trajectory Planning in Autonomous Driving: A Review of Progress and Open Challenges: A Hierarchical Taxonomy

 where $\textrm{f}(\cdot)$ is the fine-tuned \gls{FM}.
 By design, these methods have the advantage of directly exploiting the vast world knowledge of \glspl{FM} and tailor it towards autonomous driving applications via fine-tuning, a significant advantage over traditional methods for trajectory planning.
 Additionally, the choice of \gls{FM} also allows these models to have new capabilities.
 For example, in the case of language-based \glspl{FM}, capabilities such as language- and action-based interactions with users are possible---along with the original task of trajectory planning---during inference.
 Further details regarding the design choices and categorisation of these methods are provided in \cref{sec:builton}.

 We identify 22 current approaches from the literature falling under this broader category.
 Below, we divide them further into two subgroups depending on the features they have.

 \textbf{Models focused solely on trajectory prediction}.
 These models either have no text prompt $\textinput=\emptyset$, or a fixed one.
 In the latter case, $\textinput$ simply aims to trigger the model to yield the desired output, e.g., the fixed prompt could be ``\textit{plan the trajectory}''.
 Since there is no variability in the language, $\Prediction$ primarily relies on input observations $\Observation$.
 Methods using \gls{CoT} reasoning solely to provide better trajectories during inference also fall in this category.
 Similarly, these methods either use a \textit{fixed} single prompt or a set of multiple sequential \textit{fixed} prompts in a pre-defined order to exploit reasoning abilities of \glspl{FM}.
-However, the choice of the nature of these prompts plays a crucial role in understanding different factors influencing the decision making of these models, therefore, we further divide this category into three subcategories depending on how, if, \gls{CoT} is used. \begin{compactitem} \item No \gls{CoT}, hence $\textoutput = \emptyset$ and $\Prediction \sim p(\PredictionRandvar|\Observation)$ (see~\cref{fig:taxonomy_fig}(a)). \cref{fig:howfmshelp}(a) sets an example for this category. \item Text outputs for \gls{CoT}, hence $\textoutput \sim p(\textoutputRandvar | \Observation)$ and $\Prediction \sim p(\PredictionRandvar|\Observation, \textoutput)$ (see~\cref{fig:taxonomy_fig}(b)). \cref{fig:howfmshelp}(b) can be considered as an example of this category. \item Initial trajectory prediction $\InitialPrediction$ for \gls{CoT}, hence predicting $\Prediction \sim p(\PredictionRandvar|\Observation, \textoutput, \InitialPrediction)$ (refer~\cref{fig:taxonomy_fig}(c)).
+However, the choice of the nature of these prompts plays a crucial role in understanding different factors influencing the decision making of these models, therefore, we further divide this category into three subcategories depending on how, if, \gls{CoT} is used. \begin{compactitem} \item \Mone~No \gls{CoT}, hence $\textoutput = \emptyset$ and $\Prediction \sim p(\PredictionRandvar|\Observation)$ (see~\cref{fig:taxonomy_fig}(a)). \cref{fig:howfmshelp}(a) sets an example for this category.
+As an example, given front view image, speed of the ego and GPS target points, CarLLaVA~\citep{CarLLaVA} only outputs the trajectory. \item \Mtwo~Text outputs for \gls{CoT}, hence $\textoutput \sim p(\textoutputRandvar | \Observation)$ and $\Prediction \sim p(\PredictionRandvar|\Observation, \textoutput)$ (see~\cref{fig:taxonomy_fig}(b)). \cref{fig:howfmshelp}(b) can be considered as an example of this category.
+One example of this subcategory is DriveVLM~\citep{drivevlm}, where a text output including a scene description (e.g., weather, road type, critical objects), influence of the critical objects on ego and planning decision are generated before the model outputs the trajectory. \item \Mthree~Initial trajectory prediction $\InitialPrediction$ for \gls{CoT}, hence predicting $\Prediction \sim p(\PredictionRandvar|\Observation, \textoutput, \InitialPrediction)$ (refer~\cref{fig:taxonomy_fig}(c)).
 Such models first yield $\InitialPrediction$ and then refine it further to $\Prediction$.
-These models can still leverage $\textoutput$ as well for \gls{CoT} reasoning while generating either $\InitialPrediction$ or $\Prediction$. \end{compactitem}
+These models can still leverage text output as well for \gls{CoT} reasoning while generating either $\InitialPrediction$ or $\Prediction$.
+To illustrate, FeD~\citep{feedbackguided} aims to improve the initially-predicted trajectory based on the textual feedback it generates, e.g., if $\InitialPrediction$ could result in a collision. \end{compactitem}